- What ages does Just Right Academy serve?

 - Does JRA follow North Carolina’s Standard Course of Study?

 What ages does Just Right Academy serve?
-JRA accepts children from rising kindergarten through tenth grade.
-We will add a grade to our high school program each year.
+JRA accepts children from rising kindergarten through twelfth grade.

 How can you work with so many students on different levels?
 Great question!
 JRA has a low student/teacher ratio.
+Students are grouped by age into six classes with two or three teachers.
 For reading, language arts and math, each student has an individualized curriculum that will include one-on-one time with the teacher, small group work, whole class time, computer time and individualized work.
-We call upon some home schooling techniques such as Sue Patrick’s Workbox System for individualized work as well as science and social studies.
-In these two subjects there will be whole class themes, with students working at their appropriate level and using a variety of learning styles.
+In science and social studies, there are whole class themes, with students working at their appropriate level and using a variety of learning styles.
 We often utilize stations, with students moving around the room, learning the same material in a variety of ways.

 What kind of student will do best at JRA?
 JRA is designed for students who need a structured environment, clear expectations, consistency, lowered stress, more movement, multi-sensory learning and both remediation and challenge.
 Our ideal student will be able to function within a group without danger to himself or others.
 She may need direct teaching in social skills, and that will be provided.
 Within those limits, JRA actively seeks children diverse in race, color, nationality, religion, family structure, and socioeconomic background.